amazon-archives/skill-sample-nodejs-calendar-reader/README.md

  ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-02-001._TTH_.png)

+0. If you already have an AWS account, you can skip this section.
+Just sign in to your console.
 1. Open [aws.amazon.com](aws.amazon.com) and then choose **‘Create an AWS Account’**

     1. Follow the online instructions.
 Do not worry about the IAM role, we will do that later.